neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/experiment-dashboard/experiments-dashboard.rst

       :alt: Experiment search

-You can also use the `Neptune Query Language <nql.html>`_ to filter experiments for more advanced criteria.
+You can also use the :ref:`Neptune Query Language <guides-nql>` to filter experiments for more advanced criteria.

 Organize experiments
 ^^^^^^^^^^^^^^^^^^^^